-1. Chis Galfo of California wrote a very sophisticated Integer Basic Compiler which, as well as speeding up the execution of Integer Basic by several binary orders of magnitude, provides enhancements add that Applesoft the language. features to The Educational programs on the DOM are written in this enhanced version of Integer Basic. - Ed.
-(Information courtesy of Chuck Boody)
+1. Chis Galfo of California wrote a very sophisticated Integer Basic Compiler which, as well as speeding up the execution of Integer Basic by several binary orders of magnitude, provides enhancements that add Applesoft features to the language.
+The Educational programs on the DOM are written in this enhanced version of Integer Basic. - Ed.
+(Information courtesy of Chuck Boody) ζ